vossavant/css-styleguide/README.md

 - **<a href="#14.3">14.3 Opening in a New Tab</a><a name="user-content-14.3"></a>** With few exceptions, **a link should never open in a new tab**.
 This behavior takes control away from the user, which is usually not a good idea.
 There are two allowed exceptions:

-  - When linking directly to a file (almost never applicable, since the browser handles file downloads).
+  - When linking directly to a file (which is almost never applicable, since modern browsers handle file downloads)
-  - When following the link would interrupt an ongoing process (e.g., linking to the privacy policy inside of a lightbox where a user is completing a form).
+  - When following the link would interrupt an ongoing process (e.g., linking to the privacy policy inside of a lightbox where a user is completing a form)

   To open a link a new tab, simply add `target="_blank"` to your anchor tag; the CSS will take care of the rest and add a visual indicator that the link will open elsewhere: